-Each share with a nominal value of CZK 1,000 shall represent one vote.
+Each share with a nominal value of CZK 1,000 represents one vote.
 The General Meeting is quorate if attended by shareholders holding shares whose nominal value or number exceeds 30% of the Company's registered capital.
-The General Meeting shall adopt its resolutions by a simple majority of votes of the shareholders present, unless required otherwise by the Business Corporations Act or by the Articles of Association of the Company.
+The General Meeting adopts its resolutions by a simple majority of votes of the shareholders present, unless required otherwise by the Corporations Act or by the Articles of Association of the Company.
 A shareholder may not exercise its voting rights in the cases stipulated by law.
 At the General Meeting, voting is performed by ballot, in which case shareholders receive the ballots upon their registration in the attendance list, or in any other suitable manner allowing for electronic voting.
-The General Meeting shall resolve whether the voting shall be performed by ballot or electronically.
-The General Meeting shall first vote on the proposals submitted by the Board of Directors or the Supervisory Board.
+The General Meeting decides whether the voting will be performed by ballot or electronically.
+The General Meeting votes first on the proposals submitted by the Board of Directors or the Supervisory Board.
 If no such proposals are submitted or adopted, shareholders' (counter-)proposals are voted on.

-(v) A description of the diversity policy applied to the statutory body, the supervisory board, the managing board or any other similar body of the issuer, taking into account, for example, the age, gender or education criteria and the expertise and experience, including information on the objectives of the policy, on how the diversity policy is being implemented and what results its implementation has brought in the relevant financial year.

-If the issuer does not apply a diversity policy, it shall state in the place of its description the reasons why it does not apply this policy.
+VII.
+Description of the diversity policy applied to the issuer's main body, taking into account, for example, criteria such as age, gender or education and the expertise and experience, including information on the objectives of the policy, on how the diversity policy is being implemented and what results its implementation has brought in the relevant financial year.
+If the issuer does not apply a diversity policy, it shall state in place of its description the reasons why it does not apply such policy.

-The Company does not apply any specific diversity policy to the Board of Directors, the Supervisory Board or the Audit Committee.
-This is mainly due to the way in which these Company's bodies are elected.
-Members of the Board of Directors, the Supervisory Board and the Audit Committee are elected by the General Meeting of the Company.
+The Company does not apply any specific diversity policy to its main body (the Board of Directors).
+This is mainly due to the way in which this body of the Company is elected.
+Members of the Board of Directors are elected by the General Meeting of the Company.
 Another reason is the observance of the principles of non-discrimination and equal treatment towards all persons in filling managerial positions and positions in the Company's bodies; these principles are present in all activities that the Company performs.
-The Company complies with these principles as well as with the rules set forth in the relevant legal regulations, and is concerned to prevent any non-equality, unfavorable treatment or any other forms of discrimination, whether direct or indirect.
+The Company complies with these principles as well as with the rules set out in the relevant legal regulations, and is concerned to prevent any non-equality, unfavorable treatment or any other forms of discrimination, whether direct or indirect.
 These principles are always respected in the election of members of the Company's bodies.
-With regard to the high-quality requirements applicable to members of the Company's bodies, to the specific sector in which the Company conducts its business and to the respect for the free election of shareholders, the members of the Board of Directors, the Supervisory Board and the Audit Committee are always elected on a non-discriminatory basis, mainly on the basis of their professional experience, professional knowledge, qualifications for the good performance of their offices, irrespective of origin or characteristics of the candidates.
+With regard to the high-quality requirements applicable to members of the Company's bodies, to the specific sector in which the Company conducts its business and to the respect for the free election of shareholders, the members of the Board of Directors are always elected on a non-discriminatory basis, mainly on the basis of their professional experience, professional knowledge and qualifications for the good performance of their offices, irrespective of the candidates' origin or characteristics.